I'll never forget the moment when

 .

-Clients trust architects who know a lot and keep up with what's new.
+Clients trust architects who know a lot and are up to date with the latest developments.

-Showing you're an expert has been a big help in my career.
+Showing my knowledge has helped me a lot in my career.

-You'll not only build trust with clients but also become the one people look up to in your field.
+Not only will you build trust with clients, but you'll become the architect they look up to.

 It's a great way to stand out in a competitive market.